boredabdel/istio-workshop-gcp/Readme.md

     - [2.
 Grafana](#-2-grafana)
     - [3.
 Tracing](#3-tracing)
     - [4.
 Kiali](#4-kiali)

 ## 0. Install istio
+At the begining of this workshop, you should have been given credentials for a Google Cloud Platform(GCP) Project to use.
+Follow the instructions below to provision a Google Kubernetes Cluster(GKE), deploy Istio and verify the environment is ready to start the workshop

+1. If you are using Google Chrome, Open the [GCP console](https://console.cloud.google.com/) in an incognito TAB, this way you don't mix your already logged into Google Accounts with the one you are provided in this workshop.
+Otherwise just open the console in a new TAB.

-1. Refer to [istio docs](https://istio.io/docs/setup/install/) for different methods on how to install istio.
+Refer to [istio docs](https://istio.io/docs/setup/install/) for different methods on how to install istio.
 Istio will be installed in a deferent namespace called `istio-system`
 2. Create a namespace for our application and add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies during deployment of sock-shop app.
 ```bash
 $ kubectl apply -f 1-deploy-app/manifests/sock-shop-ns.yaml